-What accumulation of errors?
+What is error accumulation?

-- Errors propagate through the steps of a text analysis process, since the output of one step serves as input to subsequent steps. - In standard pipelines, algorithms cannot fix errors of predecessors. - Even when each algorithm works well, overall effectiveness may be low.
+- Errors propagate through a text analysis pipeline, since the output of one algorithm serves as input to subsequent ones. - In standard pipelines, algorithms cannot fix errors of predecessors. - Even when each algorithm works well, overall effectiveness may be low.